-Like my stuff?
-Follow me here on my blog (upper right corner), or on Facebook, twitter, or Instagram.
+Follow me on Facebook, twitter, or Instagram.
 And please, there’s no higher compliment you can pay me than to SHARE my posts with your followers.
 I’m trying to build a bigger audience, so if you know people who would like my writing, share it!

 Want to read more of my thoughts on the super-active hurricane season we had in 2017?
 Check out It’s Raining Rain (Not Men).
 Or, read Hey Bubba, If The Icecaps Melt, There’ll Be Less Animals For You To Shoot.
 You’ll be glad you did!